silpion/ansible-silpion/README.md

 ### Pre-hash root password

-To create a SHA 512 hash for a password use the following Pyhton snippet:
+To create a SHA 512 hash for a password use the following Python snippet:

     python -c 'import crypt; print(crypt.crypt("<PASSWORD>", "$6$"))'